 It’s bright, colorful and will be perfect for your summer entertaining.

 With the summer months comes extra entertaining and the perfect time to get creative with some colorful party decorations.

 Your thinking to yourself that you love the look of these crafts, but your no Martha Stewart.
 That’s ok, because you don’t need to be!

-This tutorial for an easy tissue paper lei can be completed by anyone….honestly!
+This tutorial for an easy DIY lei can be completed by anyone….honestly!

 Are you able to grab some tissue paper, ribbon and scissors?

-It’s all you need to make this simple decoration and in no time at all, you can be marveling at your new creation.
+It’s all you need to make this simple decoration and in no time at all, you can be marvelling at your new creation.

 Val from Val Event’s Gal will walk you this tutorial step by step, leaving you feeling totally in control of your crafting.